sajjadN7798/Separator/README.md

-Separator(divider) for card number with jquery
+Separator for card number with jquery

 # Usage: